exonum/exonum-doc/src/get-started/java-binding.md

 particular transactions to the built-in Supervisor service.
 To simplify this process for the users, `exonum-launcher` is recommended to be used.

-Compiled services JAR files must be placed into the directory `artifacts-path` argument points to.
-Service files are needed for the whole time of their execution and cannot be replaced with the files with the same names.
+Compiled services JAR files must be placed into the artifacts directory (configured with`artifacts-path` argument).
+Service files are needed for the whole time of their execution and cannot be moved or modified once deployed.

 [`exonum-launcher`][exonum-launcher] is a Python application which is capable of forming and sending deploy transactions to the node, following